-- 18.1 All vacancies for summer school and other programs for which the District has direct control and/or direct responsibility shall be publicized by the Superintendent in accordance with procedures under the Transfer Article. - 18.2 In filling summer school vacancies, current members of the bargaining unit shall be given first consideration. - Postings of vacancies under this Article shall contain a statement of the number of hours required for the position, when they are scheduled and the hourly rate of pay. - 18.4 The hourly rate of pay for posted summer school vacancies shall be equal to that reflected by paragraph 6.2.2 of Appendix A of the Willows Unified Teachers' Association Agreement.
+- 18.1 All vacancies for summer school and other programs for which the District has direct control and/or direct responsibility shall be publicized by the Superintendent in accordance with procedures under the Transfer Article. - 18.2 In filling summer school vacancies, current members of the bargaining unit shall be given first consideration.
+In filling summer school vacancies, qualified current bargaining unit members will be offered a teaching position before outside candidates are considered. - Postings of vacancies under this Article shall contain a statement of the number of hours required for the position, when they are scheduled and the hourly rate of pay. - 18.4 The hourly rate of pay for posted summer school vacancies shall be equal to that reflected by paragraph 6.2.2 of Appendix A of the Willows Unified Teachers' Association Agreement.